DreamPurchaseZnz/Latex/README.md

  subsubsection
 ```

-Below is a list of the counters used in Latex standard document classes to control numbering
+Below is a list of the counters used in Latex standard document classes to control numbering.
+Counters in a document can be inremented,reset, accessed and referenced.
 ```
 \addtocounter                             # Add a quantity to a counter.
 \alph                                     # Print value of a counter using letters.